HanyiYe0/reservation-app/src/instruction.md

 );

 Features to implement:
-#1 Add the mock barbers to the barbers table.
-#2 When the user signs up add it to the users table.
+#1 When the user signs up add it to the users table.
-#3 When the user books an appointment add it to the appointments table.
+    -